-B. Attendance Records
+Attendance Records

 The attendance for each class should be checked against the daily electronic attendance screen on the homeroom computer.
 Attendance for Vocational Programs should be checked four times daily: at the beginning of the day, before and after lunch, and before the close of the school.
-If a discrepancy is found between the teacher's records and the student affairs office attendance sheet, the student affairs office should be notified by phone with a follow-up discipline form sent to the Main Office.
+If a discrepancy is found between the teacher's records and the Main office attendance sheet, the Mainoffice should be notified by phone with a follow-up discipline form sent to the Main Office.

-C. Maintenance
+Maintenance

-- 1. Teacher's desks and file cabinets should not be moved from a room without administrative approval. - 2.
-Classroom lights should be off and doors locked when the room is not in use.

-- 3. At the end of the day blinds and shades should be lowered and left in the open position, windows closed, chalkboards clean, and rooms and vocational program secured. - 4.
-Any functioning Univent heating units should be free of materials at all times. - 5.
-All keys issued by the school remain the property of the District and must not be copied.
+- Teacher's desks and file cabinets should not be moved from a room without administrative approval. - Classroom lights should be off and doors locked when the room is not in use. - At the end of the day blinds and shades should be lowered and left in the open position, windows closed, whiteboards clean, and rooms and vocational program secured. - Any functioning heating units should be free of materials at all times. - All keys issued by the school remain the property of the District and must not be copied.
 An instructor should never give a key to a student because a single key will often open several areas.
 Keys should always be secured and not be available for unauthorized use.
 If a key is lost, it should be reported in writing to an Administrator.
 All keys must be returned to your Administrator's office at the end of the school year.

-D. Accidents
+Accidents

-1. When an injury or illness occurs, contact the nurse at extension 2230.
+• When an injury or illness occurs, contact the nurse at extension 2230.